-Hungarian MOL completed the acquisition of ACG oil field in the Caspian Sea21.
-April 2020. / SEE Energy News
+Hungarian MOL completed the acquisition of ACG oil field in the Caspian Sea, SEE Energy News

 MOL is now the third-largest partner in the supergiant oil field with estimated total gross recoverable reserves of around 3 billion barrels of oil.
 The statement from the company said that this transaction is a major milestone in building MOL’s international E&P portfolio and a significant step to deliver on the inorganic reserve replacement targets.
 The acquisition was agreed in November 2019.